zplayads/PlayableAdsDemo-android/README-EN.md

 ## 2.2 Eclipse
-### 2.2.1 Imports SDK jar
+### 2.2.1 Import SDK jar
-Puts [zplayads.jar](./eclipseJar) into eclipse project's libs，android configure the build path.
-The main tips as fellows:
+Import [zplayads.jar](./eclipseJar) into the Eclipse project's libs, and configure the build path, the main steps as follows,
 1. Right click the project on eclipse, select Build Path and Configure Build Path...;
 2. Chooses Libraries table, click Add JARs... button;
 3. Select the jar file.

-NOTE: The jar contains class and assets fils, it works on eclipse.
-Don't try put the jar into Android Studio project or Unity project.
+NOTE: zplayads.jar only can be used in Eclipse, if your IDE is Android Studio please refer to 2.1 part.

 ### 2.2.2 Regitsters ZPLAYAds SDK componets
 Registers necessary componets into AndroidManifest
 1. permissions